Angels and Devils

 Like a warrior who draws his sword to protect a common good or a preacher who wittingly or unwittingly draws someone towards the pit of destruction.

-Such are shades of gray that either inspire or discourage us daily, as common as a smile or a frown we receive or give.
+Such are shades of gray that might either inspire or discourage us on a daily basis, as common as a smile or a frown we may receive or give.

 Thank you for gliding over!